-Investing in higher education is a major decision.
-Abraham Lincoln University provides you with the resources and information necessary to make the best decision for your needs.
-Our Financial Aid Office is available to assist you with the cost of attendance and help you create a comprehensive financing plan that meets your budget and educational goals.
-Whether that means taking advantage of one of our 0% interest payment plans or applying for financial aid, we know the importance of funding your education, and the information below can help you get started.
+Higher education is an important investment in your future.
+Abraham Lincoln University provides you with the resources and information necessary to make the best decision for your needs; we make finding aid simple, allowing you to reach your goals without taking on undue financial hardship.
+Our Financial Aid Office is available to help explain your educational costs and to help you create a comprehensive financing plan that meets your budget and educational goals.
+The options include enrolling in our 0% interest payment plans or applying for federal financial aid.
+The information below about federal financial aid can help you get started.

 Federal Direct Loan Program

 Federal Direct Loans are made directly from the U.S. Department of Education to students through the William D. Ford Federal Direct Loan Program.
 The two types of Direct Loans available at ALU are Subsidized Stafford Loans and Unsubsidized Stafford Loans.
-These loans offer a low, fixed interest rate with flexible repayment terms and MUST be paid back.
+These loans offer a low, fixed interest rate with flexible repayment terms; these loans MUST be paid back.

-Direct Unsubsidized Loans (sometimes called Unsubsidized Stafford Loans) are federal student loans borrowed through the Direct Loans program that offer graduate students a low, fixed interest rate and flexible repayment terms.
-Demonstrated financial need is not required to qualify.
-A credit check or cosigner is not required.
-Students are responsible for paying the interest during all periods.
-If one chooses not to pay the interest while in school, during grace periods and deferment/ forbearance periods, the interest will accrue and be capitalized (that is, the interest will accumulate and be added to the principal amount of the loan).
+Federal Direct Unsubsidized Loans offer students a low, fixed interest rate and flexible repayment terms.
+Demonstrated financial need is not required to qualify; a credit check or cosigner is also not required.
+Interest begins to accrue at the time of disbursement to the student’s ALU account.
+Students are responsible for repaying the entire amount of the loan, including the interest accrued during all periods.
+Students may choose to pay the interest while enrolled in school; if not, the interest will be capitalized (that is, the interest will accumulate and be added to the principal amount of the loan).

-Abraham Lincoln University is committed to providing the information and resources necessary to help every student achieve educational success.
-To accomplish this goal the financial aid staff will consider each student’s individual needs.
+Abraham Lincoln University is committed to providing the information and resources necessary to help every student seeking financial assistance to achieve educational success.
+Please do not hesitate to contact us if you have any questions about financial aid.